-Bounce flash photography: problem solving with a plastic surgery photography lighting scenario
+Bounce flash photography: problem solving with improvised lighting

 I received an email from Dr. Joel Studin in April ’06, where he asked for help in setting up photographic lighting in his examination room at his offices.